data-ohio/MATH2530_Fall22-23/syllabus.md

 : There are three substantial, multi-week projects during the semester.
 Some time in the Tuesday lab meetings will be used to work on projects.
 You can do your project alone or with one partner.

 Tests and Exam
-: There will be **one**?? mid-term test.
+: There will be two mid-term tests.
 The final exam is on **TBD**.

 Grade
-: Your grade is based on the labs 10%, the homework 20%, the projects 25%, the midterm test 15%, and the final exam 30%.
+: Your grade is based on the labs 10%, the homework 20%, the projects 25%, the midterm test 20%, and the final exam 25%.
   An average of 90% guarantees you at least an A-, 80% a B-, 70% a C-, and 60% a D-.

 Academic (mis)conduct